gouiferda/covid-charts/README.md

 ### Soon

-- Multi language
+- Web scrapper for Morocco
 - Search for a country box
 - More countries
-- Listing top cases by countries
+- Multi language
 - Worldwide map
 - Progression chart